The Forbidden History of Heavenly Mother

 “As Eve was seduced by the word of an angel and fled from God, Mary in her turn received the glad tidings from an angel…and bore God in obedience.
 As Eve was disobedient, Mary was persuaded into obedience; thus the Virgin Mary became the advocate of the virgin Eve.”
 (Irenaeus, Against Heresies, Book V, Ch.
 19, in Roberts & Donaldson, Ante-Nicene Fathers, Vol. 1, 1885, p.
 547).

-This Eve-versus-Mary polarity established a theological framework in which women were cast as either virginally good or sexually sinful.
+This Eve-versus-Mary polarity helped establish a theological framework in which women were cast as either virginally good or sexually sinful.

 St. Paul’s letters reinforced this dichotomy, urging wives to remain modest, silent in church, and subject to male authority: